mjordan/introduction_to_relational_databases/README.md

 ### Relational database development process

 The process of developing the structure of a relational database is iterative.
 Only the simplest databases do not require repeated testing and adjustment before they meet their intended goals.
-This diagram represents the various steps you should consider taking while developing your database, starting with "Define entities and their attributes" and moving clockwise:
+The following diagram represents the various steps you should consider taking while developing your database, starting with "Define entities and their attributes" and moving clockwise:

 ![Database development process](assets/DB_Development_process.jpg)